MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/outstream/outstream-write-code-integer-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
-WRITE adds a zero byte at the end of the stream.
-This is differs from WRITETEXT, which does not.
-For more information about how zero bytes and line endings are written and read, see [WRITE, WRITETEXT, READ, and READTEXT Method Behavior Regarding Line Endings and Zero Terminators](../../devenv-write-read-methods-line-break-behavior.md).
+Write adds a zero byte at the end of the stream.
+This is differs from WriteText, which does not.
+For more information about how zero bytes and line endings are written and read, see [Write, WriteText, Read, and ReadText Method Behavior Regarding Line Endings and Zero Terminators](../../devenv-write-read-methods-line-break-behavior.md).

  If the optional return value, *Written*, is not specified and it was not possible to write all the data, an error message is displayed.